All Products

 Important

-• You must create a JSON array index for the specified JSON column.
+• Create a JSON array index for the specified JSON column.
 For more information, see Create a JSON array index.

-• You can add the EXPLAIN keyword before an SQL statement to view the execution plan of the SQL statement.
-If the execution plan does not include the ScanFilterProject operator, the query uses the JSON array index.
-Otherwise, the JSON array index is not used.
+• You can add EXPLAIN before an SQL statement to view its execution plan.
+If the execution plan does not include the ScanFilterProject operator, the JSON array index was successfully used for the query.
+Otherwise, the JSON array index was not used.

 json_contains(json_path, cast('[candidate1,candidate2,candidate3]' as json))

-• Description: This function determines whether a specific JSON column contains all of the elements such as candidate1, candidate2, and candidate3.
+• Description: Checks whether a JSON document contains all specified elements, such as candidate1, candidate2, and candidate3.

 • Examples: